The global COVID-19 pandemic has created uncertainty for many people experiencing mental health challenges. With your support, we can help them.

 You can help us to support people to build their resilience.
 Recovery lets individuals take control, come to understand their experience and take pro-active steps to promote their wellbeing.
 Recovery is about hope and taking opportunities.
 By offering a positive social experience, with your help, we will help people to bounce back when difficulties strike, making sense of the circumstances will help the person to accept and move on.

 Peer support is a key element and will be provided by Peer Facilitators who have attended our development workshop.
-Providing a safe place to discuss issues, share experiences and help to problem solve with others is important as they can help others by sharing their own experiences.
-By empowering people through everyday situations will boost physical and mental wellbeing, reduce isolation and help the individual on their recovery journey (NationalVoices: Peer support – what is it and does it work 2016).
+Providing a safe place to discuss issues, share experiences, and solve problems with others is important as they can help others by sharing their own experiences.
+Empowering people through everyday situations will boost physical and mental wellbeing, reduce isolation and help the individual on their recovery journey (NationalVoices: Peer support – what is it and does it work 2016).

 Why being social is important.

 Because the feeling of loneliness is personal; it is not always the same as being alone.
-Together with the COVID-19 crisis and having mental health challenges can increase the risk of feeling lonely, which will have a negative impact.
+Together with the COVID-19 crisis and having mental health challenges can increase the risk of feeling lonely, which will negatively impact.
 MAKING CONNECTIONS will build community and individual resilience, using community capital to ‘bounce back’.
-By having an opportunity to share, be creative, problem-solve and develop friendships and support will tackle some of the inequalities, people with mental health challenges may face.
+Having an opportunity to share, be creative, problem-solve and develop friendships and support will tackle some of the inequalities, people with mental health challenges may face.